eipiguy/roleplay/plot/Avador's Travelling Emporium/backstory.md

 But the true motivations of the encounter are to take the player's characters back to the beleaguered island of the campaign that the ship originates from.

-The ship has a reputation for shanghaiing people, adding an element of risk and intrigue in case players aren't enchanted with all this new fangled finery.
+The ship has a reputation for shanghaiing people, adding an element of risk and intrigue in case players aren't enchanted with all this new-fangled finery.

 # The Infection